timothy-cloudopsguy/tfwrap/README.md

   - A top-level CloudFront + Route53 setup that uses TXT records or other control-plane signals to act as a decision tree (the top-level CloudFront performs routing decisions but does not perform caching for this purpose).

 Notes & caveats
-- `tfwrapper` contains helpful logic around creating a minimal `backend.tf` and migrating state; read the script if you need to adjust naming, region, or table names (there is an override for the S3 locking configuration if required).
+- `tfwrap` contains helpful logic around creating a minimal `backend.tf` and migrating state; read the script if you need to adjust naming, region, or table names (there is an override for the S3 locking configuration if required).
 - The bootstrap creates and/or reuses an SSM Parameter containing backend metadata — the script checks this parameter on each run so the bootstrap is safe to run repeatedly.
 - If you need cross-stack references, prefer SSM Parameter Store or explicit exported values rather than directly coupling into another stack's state file.